‘RHOC’ Star Emily Simpson Shares Happy Family Photo With Husband Shane And Their Kids After Divorce Rumors

 “Happy Sunday everyone!
 Enjoy your day with family and friends!
 There’s nothing more important than family!”
 Emily wrote in the caption of her image.

-As fans witnessed throughout The Real Housewives of Orange County Season 14, Emily and Shane were frequently seen at odds and on a number of occasions, Emily found herself wondering why her husband wasn’t opening up to her about the stress he was facing as he prepared to take the bar exam.
+As fans witnessed throughout The Real Housewives of Orange County Season 14, Emily and Shane were frequently seen at odds.
+On a number of occasions, Emily found herself wondering why her husband wasn’t opening up to her about the stress he was facing as he prepared to take the bar exam.

-Because Emily has taken and passed the bar exam herself, she believed she would be a great person for her husband to talk to but when she questioned him about the issue, he refused to say much at all.
+Since Emily has taken and passed the bar exam herself, she believed she would be a great person for her husband to talk to, but when she questioned him about the issue, he refused to say much at all.
 Instead, he joked about other things and told the Bravo TV cameras that he didn’t miss his wife and their kids when he was away studying for the test.

 As The Inquisitr previously reported, Emily opened up about her husband during an appearance on Andy Cohen’s late night talk show, Watch What Happens Live, last week, telling a caller that Shane failed the bar exam he had been studying for during The Real Housewives of Orange County Season 14.

 “It’s true.
-So, he did not pass,” Emily explained to the caller.
+So, he did not pass,” Emily explained to the caller, per BravoTV.
 “He took it in February and he got the results in May and he didn’t pass.”

 Also during the episode of Andy’s show, Emily said that because of Shane’s often controversial behavior, he’s often compared to former cast members of the show, including Tamra Judge’s former husband, Simon Barney, and the ex-husband of former cast member Alexis Bellino, Jim Bellino.
 As she explained, viewers of the show have been known to compare her husband to anyone they don’t like.